-Poi Points of Clarification (other notes) 1.
+Poi nts of Clarificatio n (other notes) 1. .
 USAID understands that performance for this indicator is dependent on factors external to the project's influence.
 Access to national budgets/expenditures might not reflect the reality or might not be made available.
-2. 3.
-4. 5.
-The preferred period for this indicator is the U.S. government fiscal year (Oct-Sept).
-If data is not available for this period, countries should report for the most recent annual period completed before the end of the U.S. government fiscal year.
-For example, if data is available for the calendar year only, the country should report calendar year 2015 at the end of the U.S. government fiscal year 2016.
-Additional disaggregation elements will be available in GHSC-PSM's in-country data tracking system.
-These elements include country program and health element.
-The project may report these additional disaggregations in quarterly performance reports when they provide useful analytical insight.
-Context Indicator Values FY ar 2017 2018 2019 Values See quarterly reports for results per country.
+2. " refers to an aggregate ent, the U.S. government from any source beyond the 3.
+4. 5. is not available completed befor available for the end of the U.S. Additional disa- tracking system may report the provide useful a GHSC-PSM fie for this period, countries ore the end of the U.S. go e calendar year only, the government fiscal year ggregation elements will n.
+These elements include s should report for the me overnment fiscal year.
+Fo e country should report ca 2016. be available in GHSC-P le country program and I tions in quarterly perform only for the health elem alendar year 2015 at the SM's in-country data health element.
+The project nance reports when they Co Context Indicator Values FY ar 2017 2018 2019 Values See quarterly reports for results per country.
 Target NA Comments Per ADS 201, targets are not required for context indicators.